luigisaetta/1d2d-code-detector/README.md

 * **Torch**, version 1.10.0 or above
 * **CV2**, version 4.6.0 or above

-The version listed here are the version I have used for dev/test.
+The versions listed here are the versions I have used for dev/test.